 Find out how HERE.

 What started off as a quirky way to spend a couple of weeks while giving something back quickly became a cause that is incredibly dear to us both.
 We made a promise to ourselves that when we settle we’ll adopt (at least) one of these amazing beasts, the only problem becomes, which one(s)?
-We both have our favorites, so there’ll be killings while we try to decide!
+We both have our favourites, so there’ll be killings while we try to decide!